gabi-250/gubos/programs/README.md

 # Runnable programs

 This directory contains the programs we'll ask GRUB to load into memory.
-This enables `gubos` to access and "run" programs without having to implement a file system.
+This enables `memo` to access and "run" programs without having to implement a file system.

 For each new `<program.s>`, you will need to add a new `module2` command to